aidan-clyens/TerrainGenerator/README.md

 1. Create a new empty Unity 3D project.
 2. Clone into Unity project with `git clone git@github.com:aidan-clyens/TerrainGenerator.git` in the Assets folder.

-### Setup Universal Render Pipeline (Optional)
+### Setup Universal Render Pipeline (Optional but required to use sample materials and shaders)
 1. Install the Universal Render Pipeline and ShaderGraph to use sample materials and shaders.
 2. Create a new Universal Render Pipeline Asset with Depth Texture and Opaque Texture enabled (this is included under the "Settings" folder).
 3. Go to Project Settings > Graphics and update the Scriptable Render Pipeline Settings.

 ### Generating Terrain
 1. Add TerrainGenerator prefab into scene.
-2. Configure settings and click "Generate" to create terrain.
+2. Configure settings and add terrain and water materials.
+3. Click "Generate" to create terrain.
-3. Randomize terrain settings by clicking "Randomize".
+4. Randomize terrain settings by clicking "Randomize".
-4. Save terrain by entering a name and clicking "Save".
+5. Save terrain by entering a name and clicking "Save".
-5. Saved terrains can be loading by selecting a name and clicking "Load".
+6. Saved terrains can be loading by selecting a name and clicking "Load".

 ## Terrain Generator
 ![](Images/TerrainGeneratorSettings.png)